VenenJean/MariaDB-SSH-MySQl-Conenction/README.md

 `System.Configuration.ConfigurationManager v7.0.0` -> Loading required data for the connections <br>

 ## Presetings
-Edited `App.config` keys to your corresponding values.
+Edit `App.config` keys to your corresponding values.